ADD CONDITION

 Pediatric Use

 Pediatric patients under 5 years of age should consult a healthcare professional before use.
-The product is not recommended for children under 4 years due to a choking hazard.
 For children aged 5 years and older, the recommended dosage is to dissolve 2 drops (one at a time) slowly in the mouth, with the option to repeat every 2 hours as needed.

 Geriatric Use